haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - [[Stance system]]

 ## Easy nibbles
+- Change move advancement to set values in components (like spawner and grabbable) and have other systems pick up on the values
+	- This is to avoid uber long argument lists.
 - Change how move starting works so that the first phase goes through the same system as the other phases
 	- This would fix the bug where the first phase hitboxes etc are ignored
 	- If it becomes difficult, could add a 1-frame animation as the first phase automatically.